FAForever/downlords-faf-client/scripts/mac/README.md

 # Running FAF on macOS (Apple Silicon)

 These scripts run the FAF client natively on arm64 and launch Supreme
-Commander: Forged Alliance through a CrossOver-derived Wine under Apple's Rosetta 2.
+Commander: Forged Alliance through CrossOver's Wine under Apple's Rosetta 2.
 Rosetta 2 provides a full software x87 FPU implementation, giving IEEE 754 bit-identical single-precision results to x86 hardware — which is what keeps the lockstep simulation in sync with other players.

-## Known issues (work in progress)

-- **Apple's Game Porting Toolkit (`gcenx/wine/game-porting-toolkit`) does not work for SC:FA.** GPTK 3.0-2 ships wine-7.7, whose
-  `pages_vprot` page-protection tracking table is undersized for the `ForgedAlliance.exe` memory layout.
-The game dies on startup with:
-  `Assertion failed: (end <= pages_vprot_size << pages_vprot_shift),
-  function alloc_pages_vprot, file virtual.c, line 1032`.
-This is why
-  the install steps below point at WineHQ's mac builds instead.
-- **Intermittent mid-game crash with WineHQ 11.0_1** — game has been observed to exit with code 5 after ~20 minutes of play.
-Cause not yet diagnosed; the wine launcher (`faf-run.sh`) now writes wine's stderr to `~/.faforever/logs/wine-*.log` so the next occurrence can be captured.
-- **wine-crossover 23.7.1-1** (wine-8.0.1, the build with 50+ games of
-  stable soak-testing in the original PR) is no longer publicly distributable — the `Gcenx/winecx` repo and the `wine-crossover` Homebrew cask were both removed in early 2026.
-If you have the tarball cached locally from a prior install, you can use it; see "Alternative: wine-crossover" below.

 ## Requirements